Personal Care Tips 101

 Combination skin can be a bit challenging since different areas of the face have different needs.
 A good serum for combination skin should balance oil production and hydration.
 Look for lightweight, non‑comedogenic formulas that can hydrate the dry areas while controlling excess oil in the T‑zone.
 Key ingredients for combination skin include:

-- Tea Tree Oil: Known for its antibacterial properties, it helps reduce acne in oily areas without irritating dry skin.
+• Tea Tree Oil -- antibacterial properties help reduce acne in oily areas without irritating dry skin.

 A serum with these ingredients will help keep your skin balanced without overloading any particular area.